QuestPDF/QuestPDF/README.md

 QuestPDF is a production-ready library that lets you design documents the way you design software: with clean, maintainable, strong-typed C# code.
 Stop fighting with HTML-to-PDF conversion.
 Build pixel-perfect reports, invoices, and exports using the language and tools you already love.

-The library is free for individuals, non-profits, all FOSS projects, and organizations under $1M in annual revenue.
-[Read more](https://www.questpdf.com/pricing.html)
+The library is free for individuals, non-profits, open-source projects, and organizations under $1M in annual gross revenue.
+[Read more](https://www.questpdf.com/pricing)

 <br>